cenkakin/maven-cache-server/README.md

 # maven-cache-server

 This is a simple Spring application that can function as a remote Maven cache server.

+This project enables using a Maven cache to cache files locally or remotely in AWS S3.

 ## Quickstart